What To Plant In August-Zones 1-10

 3. Radishes

 I like the radish called Red Champion because they are larger and have bright red skin.
-They grow in small areas and the days to maturity are 25-30 days.
+They grow in small areas, and the days to maturity are 25-30 days.

 Another one I like is called Pink Beauty because the white flesh is crisp and mild.
-They grow really well in pots or containers.
+They grow well in pots or containers.
 Their days to maturity are 25-30 as well.

-I just sprinkle the seeds over the soil, do a slight soil coverup, and sprinkle with water.
-If you stagger the planting days you will have several days of freshly picked radishes when it’s time to harvest.
+I sprinkle the seeds over the soil, do a slight soil coverup, and sprinkle with water.
+If you stagger the planting days, you will have several days of freshly picked radishes when it’s time to harvest.

 pH level for Radishes: 6.0 – 7.0